Trade directory · Waterloo metro · Iowa

 Licensing Requirements

-Iowa requires Master Electrician license through Department of Public Safety.
-Must pass written exam covering NEC and Iowa electrical code.
-Requires 8,000 hours experience or 4-year degree plus 4,000 hours.
-Renewal every 3 years with 24 hours continuing education.
+Iowa requires Master Electrician license through Iowa Electrical Examining Board.
+Must pass written exam based on NEC and Iowa Electrical Code.
+8,000 hours experience (4 years) plus 576 hours classroom instruction, or approved apprenticeship program completion.
+License renewal every 3 years with 24 hours continuing education.
+Journeyman license available with 4 years experience or apprenticeship completion.

 §2